Detailed information about the 100 most recent patent applications.

 ✓ Filing a Notice of Appeal is strategically valuable.
 The act of filing often prompts favorable reconsideration during the mandatory appeal conference.

-Examiner ALI, AFAQ works in Art Unit 2434 and has examined 112 patent applications in our dataset.
-With an allowance rate of 92.9%, this examiner allows applications at a higher rate than most examiners at the USPTO.
-Applications typically reach final disposition in approximately 29 months.
+Examiner ALI, AFAQ works in Art Unit 2434 and has examined 78 patent applications in our dataset.
+With an allowance rate of 89.7%, this examiner has an above-average tendency to allow applications.
+Applications typically reach final disposition in approximately 31 months.

-Examiner ALI, AFAQ's allowance rate of 92.9% places them in the 79% percentile among all USPTO examiners.
-This examiner is more likely to allow applications than most examiners at the USPTO.
+Examiner ALI, AFAQ's allowance rate of 89.7% places them in the 72% percentile among all USPTO examiners.
+This examiner has an above-average tendency to allow applications.

-The median time to disposition (half-life) for applications examined by ALI, AFAQ is 29 months.
-This places the examiner in the 46% percentile for prosecution speed.
-Prosecution timelines are slightly slower than average with this examiner.
+The median time to disposition (half-life) for applications examined by ALI, AFAQ is 31 months.
+This places the examiner in the 55% percentile for prosecution speed.
+Prosecution timelines are slightly faster than average with this examiner.

 When applicants request a pre-appeal conference (PAC) with this examiner, 0.0% result in withdrawal of the rejection or reopening of prosecution.
 This success rate is in the 7% percentile among all examiners.
 Note: Pre-appeal conferences show limited success with this examiner compared to others.
 While still worth considering, be prepared to proceed with a full appeal brief if the PAC does not result in favorable action.